On Kilimanjaro Safaris, guests will embark on an African safari in one of the most ambitious attractions ever developed by Walt Disney Imagineering.

 Shopping: Near Kilimanjaro Safaris in the Animal Kingdom’s Africa section, guests can purchase apparel, plush dolls, and collectible ostrich eggs at “Ziwani Traders”; and African wines, art, crafts, and instruments at “Mombasa Marketplace.”

 Dining/Refreshment: Dining options abound near Kilimanjaro Safaris.
-Guests wanting a counter service lunch or dinner can enjoy chicken skewers, vegetable stacks, gyros, fried sausages, and ribs at Harambe Market; and those preferring a sit down meal can make ADRs for a buffet breakfast, lunch, or dinner at Tusker House, where a variety of American and African dishes are served amidst entertainment from Donald Duck.
+Guests wanting a counter service lunch or dinner can enjoy chicken skewers, vegetable stacks, gyros, fried sausages, and ribs at Harambe Market.
+Those preferring a sit-down meal should make ADRs for a buffet breakfast, lunch, or dinner at Tusker House.
+At Tusker House guests can choose between a variety of American and African dishes served amidst entertainment from Donald Duck.

-Restroom: Facilities convenient to Kilimanjaro Safaris are situated at Mombasa Marketplace.
+Restroom: Find facilities convenient to Kilimanjaro Safaris at Mombasa Marketplace.

 Did you know?

-- More than 34 African animal species are currently encountered on Kilimanjaro Safaris, including antelopes, baboons, cheetahs, crocodiles, elephants, flamingos, gazelles, giraffes, hippos, hyenas, impalas, lions, ostriches, rhinos, warthogs, wild dogs, and zebras.
-Pictorial guides of the animals are included in each safari vehicle.
+• Guests can encounter more than 34 African animal species on Kilimanjaro Safaris, including antelopes, baboons, cheetahs, crocodiles, elephants, flamingos, gazelles, giraffes, hippos, hyenas, impalas, lions, ostriches, rhinos, warthogs, wild dogs, and zebras.
+Each safari vehicle is equipped with pictorial guides of all the animals you might encounter during your wildlife adventure.

-- As the animals are unpredictable, devices such as air conditioned rocks, cool breezes, salt licks, cooling or warming waters, and food are utilized to attract the animals towards the vehicle routes.
+• Devices such as air-conditioned rocks, cool breezes, salt licks, cooling or warming waters, and food help guide the animals toward the vehicle routes.

-- Guests experience Kilimanjaro Safaris in 10-ton, open-sided GMC trucks, which seat up to 32 passengers.
-Each vehicle is painted in camouflage, powered by liquid propane, and actually driven by a Cast Member, who provides educational commentary throughout the safari.
+• Guests experience Kilimanjaro Safaris in 10-ton, open-sided GMC trucks, with a camouflage exterior, and seats up to 32 passengers.
+Cast Members actually drive each vehicle and provide educational commentary throughout the safari.

 Hidden Mickeys: